Maniek13/OnlineDrive-ASP.NET-REACT/README.md

 If want more chars in response (longer name of files/folder) please change ContentLengthLimit in startup.cs

-To add users database

-3. In menager nuget packet console run:  (But this is in progres on fronted, but workin without.
-Mayby I add this tomorow) Add-Migration InitialCreate -Context UsserContext Update-Database -Context UsserContext
+To add users database (But this is in progres on fronted, but workin without.
+Mayby I add this tomorow)

+In menager nuget packet console run:

+Add-Migration InitialCreate -Context UsserContext

+Update-Database -Context UsserContext